Mohammad Shafiul Alam

-Mohammad Shafiul Alam (born 1959) is a civil servant in Bangladesh.
+Mohammad Shafiul Alam (born 14 December 1959) is a Bangladeshi civil servant.
 He was the country's 21st Cabinet Secretary.
 He is World Bank Group Alternate Executive Director representing Bangladesh, Bhutan, India and Sri Lanka since November 2019.

 Early life and education

 Alam was born in Cox's Bazar on 14 December 1959.
 He did his BA and LLB in 1979-80 and an MA in English in 1981 from the University of Chittagong.
 He also obtained an MS degree in Development Administration from Birmingham University, United Kingdom.